maxedahlgren/typora-notion-theme/README.md

 - Uses Source Sans Pro and Fira Code fonts.
 - Light theme changes to be used for printing:
   - Most colours made true grays.
+- Smaller max-widths for text to be more readable.

 ![header](assets/images/header-horizontal.jpg)